 What are the penalties for not paying GST?

-Whenever you pay for a good or service at the counter, the GST is usually added to your tab automatically.
+Businesses usually add GST to your tab automatically whenever you pay for a good or service at the counter.
 GST is an indirect tax that is levied on businesses by the government, hence there is no need for consumers to take any further action.

-However, GST-registered businesses must pay the GST they have collected to IRAS within one month after the end of the accounting period.
-If payment is not received before the due date, a 5% late payment penalty will be imposed.
-Additional penalties of 2% per month may be imposed if the tax is still not paid 60 days after the imposition of the 5% penalty (not exceeding 50% of the unpaid tax).
+However, GST-registered businesses must pay the tax they have collected to IRAS.
+They must do this within one month after the end of the accounting period.
+The IRAS imposes a 5% late payment penalty if businesses do not make payment before the due date.
+They may impose additional penalties of 2% per month.
+This is only if a business still does not pay the tax 60 days after the 5% penalty (not exceeding 50% of the unpaid tax).

 If the tax continues to remain unpaid, IRAS might take other actions to recover the monies.
-This could include appointing agents like a bank or lawyer to pay the money to IRAS, issuing a travel restriction order to prevent the proprietors of the business from leaving Singapore, or taking other legal action.
+This could include appointing agents like a bank or lawyer to pay the money to IRAS.
+It could also include issuing a travel restriction order to prevent the proprietors of the business from leaving Singapore, or taking other legal action.

 This article does not constitute legal advice or a legal opinion on any matter discussed and, accordingly, it should not be relied upon.
 It should not be regarded as a comprehensive statement of the law and practice in this area.
 If you require any advice or information, please speak to a practicing lawyer in your jurisdiction.
 No individual who is a member, partner, shareholder or consultant of, in or to any constituent part of Interstellar Group Pte.
 Ltd. accepts or assumes responsibility, or has any liability, to any person in respect of this article.